davipeterlini/HealthTrackPlus/backend/src/CLEAN_ARCHITECTURE_IMPLEMENTATION.md

 ## Próximos Passos Recomendados

-1. **Testes Unitários**: Implementar testes para todas as camadas
+1. **Unit Tests**: Implement tests for all layers
-2. **Validação**: Adicionar validação usando Value Objects
+2. **Validation**: Add validation using Value Objects
-3. **Eventos**: Implementar Domain Events para operações complexas
+3. **Events**: Implement Domain Events for complex operations
-4. **Monitoring**: Adicionar logging estruturado
+4. **Monitoring**: Add structured logging
-5. **Documentation**: Expandir documentação de APIs
+5. **Documentation**: Expand API documentation

-## Conclusão
+## Conclusion

-A implementação de Clean Architecture, SOLID e Clean Code foi realizada com sucesso, mantendo todas as funcionalidades existentes operacionais.
-O código agora está mais organizando, manutenível e preparado para evolução futura, seguindo as melhores práticas de desenvolvimento de software.
+The implementation of Clean Architecture, SOLID, and Clean Code was successfully completed, maintaining all existing functionalities operational.
+The code is now more organized, maintainable, and prepared for future evolution, following best practices in software development.